-Understanding Heat Pumps
+Understanding Heat Pump Maintenance

 Heat pumps are unique because they transfer heat rather than generating it through combustion.
 They extract heat from the air, water, or ground outside your home and distribute it inside during colder months (heating mode).
 In warmer months, they reverse this process to cool your home (cooling mode).
 This dual functionality makes them highly efficient, as they move heat rather than create it, resulting in significant energy savings.